Spin-charge separation in a 1D Fermi gas with tunable interactions: Supplementary Text

 where $N(r_i)$ is the average particle number of each 1D tube at a radial distance $r_i$ from the center of the array, $i$ is the radial lattice index and $N_{t}(r_i)$ is the number of tubes at a distance $r_i$ from the center.
+Figure S10 shows the contributions to the calculated Bragg signal from different shells of tubes at different distances from the center of the lattice for a measured number profile.
+The relative size of each contribution depends on $N(r_i)$ (which is peaked at the center of the trap), and $N_t(r_i)$, which increases linearly with $r_i$.
+In our samples, the peak contribution is from tubes with approximately 30 atoms.

 The momentum transferred due to Bragg scattering is further broadened due to the finite duration of the Bragg pulse.
 We account for this broadening using \cite{Zou2010}